callenflynn/CalCraft/README.md

 ## Setup

-Download the `mistral-7b-instruct-v0.1.Q8_0.gguf` into the server/models folder.
-You can downloa it [here](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF/tree/main).
+Download `qwen2.5-3b-instruct-Q2_K.gguf` into the server/models folder.
+You can download it [here](https://huggingface.co/bartowski/Qwen2.5-3B-Instruct-GGUF).

 Please make sure to run both the frontend and the backend servers, otherwise OpenCraft will not work.